techidaily/site-common-error/source/_posts/troubleshooting-steps-for-windows-11-when-hosted-wi-fi-doesnt-activate.md

  Perform Windows Update again after your restart your PC.
 See if you can install the update KB4056892\.
 If you can install it, congratulations!
 You’ve fixed this issue.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### **Fix 4: Running System File Checker**

 **System File Checker**  can scan for corruptions in Windows system files and restore corrupted files.
 When you fail to install Windows updates, it may be caused by some corruption error.
 In this case, running System File Checker may help you resolve this issue.